Meg Cummings: Storylines

 After leaving her fiancé Tim at the altar, Meg travelled to Sunset Beach to find a man she had been chatting with over the Internet.
 Without any knowledge as to that person's real identity, Meg slowly got to know the residents of the town, people who helped her when she fell off a pier after trying to catch a girl who stole her backpack.
 She took a job at a local bar owned by Ben, a lonely widower, and soon realized Ben was actually her Internet soul mate.
 The two began to fall in love, but things didn't go as smoothly when Ben's neighbor Annie Douglas (Sarah Buxton) decided she wanted Ben for herself, and was prepared to stop at nothing to achieve that.
 Meg also learned that her ex-fiancé Tim had followed her to Sunset Beach, though she had no idea that he was helping Annie to damage her relationship with Ben.

 In one of their crazy attempts to break the couple, Annie and Tim lured Meg to a cave that later collapsed, without realizing that Ben had followed her.
-The couple made love for the first time, but Meg had no idea Ben was delirious, thinking that he was making love to his late wife Maria.
-Annie's plot revealed that Ben had no memory of making love to Meg, and a hurt Meg decided to return to Kansas.
+The couple had sex for the first time, but Meg had no idea Ben was delirious, thinking that he was having sex with his late wife Maria.
+Annie's plot revealed that Ben had no memory of having sex with Meg, and a hurt Meg decided to return to Kansas.
 Ben refused to give up and he followed Meg, convincing her to return.
 Annie's scheming continued throughout the series.

 While spending the holidays on a private island, Meg and her friends were attacked by a mysterious murderer.
 The murderer was revealed to be Ben, but once the terror was over, it turned out that Ben was being impersonated by his twin brother Derek Evans (Clive Robertson), who was holding Ben captive in an abandoned warehouse.
 Meg had no idea she was being scammed until she found a picture of Ben and Derek together.
 After a final showdown, Derek was presumed dead, and Meg and Ben resumed their happiness and started planning their wedding.
 However their happiness was short-lived, as Ben's presumed-dead wife Maria arrived at their wedding - alive, but suffering from amnesia.

 "Meg, the suffering virgin, is in her early 20s.
 This is the Juliet role.
 Her primary function is to cry.
 She sleeps only with her intended.
 She has true friends and true love, but everything conspires to keep her from the bliss we want her to have.
 For example, her recent wedding ceremony was interrupted by the arrival of her new husband's presumably dead wife, a victim of five years of amnesia.
 Only Meg has two "normal" parents, who have trivial roles."